Chapter 1

 Ionosphere: Ionized belt surrounding earth

 Interplanetary Medium: Magnetospheres of planets and starts.
-Solar Wind.

 Stellar Astrophysics: Stars.
 Pulsars.
 Radiation-processes.